This article covers:

 - Click Add Secondary Login

-4. Expensify will send an email to the address that you input.
+5. Expensify will send an email or SMS to the address that you input.

-5. In that email, click Confirm Email to validate that address and confirm this as a secondary login.
+6. In that email or SMS, click Confirm button to validate that address and confirm this as a secondary login:

-6. Once you've done this, you will be able to log in to Expensify with either/any email address listed here!
+7. Once you've done this, you will be able to log in to Expensify with either/any email address or phone number listed here!

-7. After you've created a secondary login, you also have the ability to make that secondary login your primary login (note: your company may restrict this option).
+8. After you've created a secondary login, you also have the ability to make that secondary login your primary login (note: your company may restrict this option).
 To make that change, simply click Make Primary.
-You can then remove the old email address if you'd like.
+You can then remove the old email address or phone number if you'd like.

-Important note: Secondary logins can only be added if the email address is not already linked to an existing Expensify account.
-If the account already exists, you must merge accounts or disconnect the email from the other account, below.
+Important note: Secondary logins can only be added if the email address or phone number is not already linked to an existing Expensify account.
+If the account already exists, you must merge accounts or disconnect the email or phone number from the other account, below.

-If you are a member of a company that has Domain Control enabled, you can add your personal email as a secondary login.
-That will allow you to forward receipts from a personal email address into email@example.com.
+If you are a member of a group that has Domain Control enabled, you can add your personal email or phone number as a secondary login.
+That will allow you to forward receipts from a personal email address to firstname.lastname@example.org.